 memberships of professional bodies and what products they can

 Check your accountant is licensed to provide investment

 To find out more about the licensing of accountants

 who give financial advice, visit the ASIC website.

-If you run a business, check out the Australian Taxation
+For more information, check out the Australian Taxation Office's

 How to find an

 You can find accountants in your area by searching online.

 You can also ask for recommendations from family and